bengal865/python-variables-starter/instructions-python.md

 ## Submitting Your Work
  - Save your files to a new GitHub repo named: ***repo-name***
- - Copy the web address (URL) that points to your repo and submit it on Google Classroom
+ - Submit the URL that points to your repo on Google Classroom

 ## Overview